-As a parent, can you relate to Mary’s wanting to help everyone and then feeling overextended and underappreciated?
-From your kids asking for your assistance on things they could handle themselves to the multiple volunteer requests from school or church, it’s easy to agree to doing too much.
+Can you relate to Mary’s wanting to help everyone and then feeling overextended?
+From your kids asking for your assistance on things they could handle themselves to the multiple volunteer requests from various organizations, it’s easy to agree to doing too much.

-Your feelings can provide a wonderful indication of where you might be overcommitting.
+Your feelings provide an indication of where you might be overcommitting.
 Are there things you are doing that leave you feeling resentful?
 Do you feel annoyed that you’re doing more than your fair share?
-When you focus on your feelings, you discover where things need to change.
+Paying attention to your feelings can help you discover where things need to change.

 Once you identify where you’d like to cut back, you need to be able to do this.
-A beginning step is to start saying “no” to any additional requests that don’t fit your priorities and responsibilities.
+A beginning step is to decline additional requests that don’t fit your priorities and responsibilities.

 Nine Creative Ways to Say No